near/threshold-signatures/docs/confidential_key_derivation.md

 run apps on other platforms as long as the requirements for remote attestation are fulfilled.
 An application can request a deterministic secret by calling
 $`\texttt{gen\_app\_private\_key}`$ on the MPC smart contract.
-This method takes the a fresh public key $A$ and uses the account id of the caller (which we call
+This method takes a fresh public key $A$ and uses the account id of the caller (which we call
 $`\texttt{app\_id}`$), and causes the MPC network to compute a secret as described in the "Algorithm Steps" [below](#algorithm-steps).